wrwetzel/Birdland/ReadMe-GitHub.md

 sudo apt-get install python3-tk
 ```

-## Install Birdland
+## Obtain Birdland
 You may obtain Birdland from GitHub in two ways, by cloning the Birdland remote repository or by downloading
 a .zip file.

-### Install from Clone
+### Obtain from Clone
-Create or go to a directory where you will clone it and install it.
+Create or go to a directory where you will clone it.
 ```
     git clone https://github.com/wrwetzel/Birdland.git
-    cd Birdland
-    ./Install-From-GitHub.sh
 ```
-This copies data folders to ~/.local/share/birdland and links executables to ~/.local/bin.
+This places the birdland package in a directory named *Birdland*.

-### Install from ZIP File
+### Obtain ZIP File from GitHub
 Go to:
 ```
     https://github.com/wrwetzel/Birdland.git